 - Accommodations for students currently registered with Access Services remain in place.
 Students may also request new or changed accommodations.

-- If the new instructional formats create learning barriers for you, email email@example.com for information about available accommodations.
+- If the new instructional formats create learning barriers for you, contact this department to find out about available accommodations.

 This department can help students find a career path that fits your interests.
 They also connect students with jobs and help you prepare for the job market.

 Western’s food pantry was created to meet the immediate food needs of students.
 It provides items such as non-perishable food bags, hygiene items, diapers, wipes, coupons, and face masks.

 Western counselors can assist with the personal, academic, and career barriers and crises that can affect student success.

 - For any immediate mental health needs after hours, please call Great Rivers 211 (1-800-362-8255).
 In the case of an extreme emergency, call 911.

 - If you are facing unforeseen financial or personal barriers, the Student Resource Request form will connect you with our case manager or financial literacy coordinator.

 Find out about available funding options and other financial services through this service area.